 - In a medium bowl, whisk together brown sugar and eggs until well combined.
 Add peanut butter and stir until well combined and a soft dough comes together.

-- Bake for 13-15 minutes or until golden brown around the edges and evenly cracked on top.
+- Bake for 13-15 minutes or until lightly golden brown around the edges.
+Allow to cool on the tray for 10 minutes then transfer to a wire rack.

-- Place the chocolate chips in a small, heat-proof bowl.
-Microwave for 1 minute on high (based on an 1100 watt microwave).
-Stir well.
-Microwave for 30 seconds.
-Stir well.
-Microwave in further 10 second bursts, stirring well in between, until the chocolate chips have completely melted.
+- Melt chocolate: place the chocolate chips in a small, heat-proof bowl.
+Microwave on high in 30 second bursts, stirring well in between, until chocolate chips have completely melted.

 Notes